Nightmare on Spey Road

 It all started off well enough with a fanfare and a handsome Prince on a horse.

-He was on his way to a big castle to sweep a beautiful Princess off her feet and to ask for her hand in marriage – a classic start, this looked promising.
+He was on his way to a big castle to sweep a beautiful Princess off her feet and to ask for her hand in marriage – a classic fairytale opening, this looked promising.

 The Kings court thought this was hilarious, she was sending the poor guy on a wild goose chase, but undeterred and in true fairy-tale fashion the Prince was determined to win her hand and off he went to fairyland to find the novelty tree.

-So far so good, but then 10 minutes in, a dwarf appears, scuttling around, stalking the Prince and looking a bit menacing.
+So far so good, but then from nowhere a dwarf appears, scuttling around, stalking the Prince and looking menacing.

 Charming little guys, the lot of them – so nothing to be scared of here.

-But there was something instantly menacing about this guy, he didn’t appear very friendly, plus he had magical powers which was a bit disconcerting.
+But there was something instantly menacing about this guy, he didn’t appear very friendly, plus he had magical powers which was a bit disconcerting….
+Jimmy Clitheroe was impressive, but he couldn’t turn a horse into a concrete statue with a wave of his hand.

 Not the brightest Prince – too much in-breeding obviously…

-When Princey says it’s up to her to make the tree perform by showing him love, she goes full-blown Mariah Carey on his ass and kicks him out of the castle for a second time, in a tumultuous diva meltdown.
+When Princey says it’s up to her to make the tree perform by showing him love, she kicks him out of the castle for a second time, in a tumultuous diva meltdown.

-Not best pleased ‘The Bear formerly known as Prince’ confronts the King when he comes to Fairyland to claim the tree for his brat of a daughter, and proposes a deal to him.
+Not best pleased ‘The Bear formerly known as Prince’ confronts the King when he comes to Fairyland in search of the tree for his manipulative daughter, and proposes a deal to him.

 The King can take the tree back to the castle as long as the bear takes ownership of the first person the King meets when he gets there (oh I wonder who that will be???).

-The impatient Princess eager for his return sees her father coming back to the castle in the distance, shoves the footmen down the stairs, trips up her maid, kicks the dog out the way and guess what – is the first person there to greet her father, in order to get her tree.
+The impatient Princess eager for her tree sees her father coming back to the castle, shoves the footmen down the stairs, trips up her maid, kicks the dog out the way and guess what – is the first person to greet her father, in order to get her prize.

-To say she’s not best pleased to hear the deal Daddy made to get the tree is an understatement and she persuades him to send the Captain of the guard in her place, to kill the bear.
+To say she’s not best pleased when she hears the deal Daddy made to get the tree, is an understatement, and she persuades him to send the Captain of the guard in her place, to kill the bear.

-It’s a cunning plan except this bear is indeed smarter than the average bear, and now he’s really pissed off, so he visits the castle, kidnaps the princess, avec tree, and takes her back to Fairyland (which if you’re wondering is quite close to Anniesland).
+It’s a cunning plan except this bear is indeed smarter than the average carnivorous mammal, and now he’s really pissed off, so he visits the castle, kidnaps the princess, avec tree, and takes her back to Fairyland (which if you’re wondering is quite close to Anniesland).

 Bizarrely he gives her green hair, and she now looks like Billie Eilish.